 Find all the latest marketing trends on the J&C Blog.

-In 2017 an average of 269 billion emails were sent per day, meaning the competition for attention in inboxes for email marketers is very high.
+In 2017, an average of 269 billion emails were sent per day.
+That means the competition for attention in inboxes for email marketers is very high.
 Email marketing continues to generate high ROI for marketing departments that build a well-thought-out strategy that delivers personalized messages at the right time to the recipients.
-Below are 3 types of emails needed in a marketing strategy today: welcome emails, trigger emails and re-engagement emails, and all play critical roles in the customer journey.
+Below are three types of emails needed in a marketing strategy today: welcome emails, trigger emails and re-engagement emails.
+All of these emails play a critical role in the customer journey.

 There are multiple reasons that many people consider the welcome email to be the most important email that a business can send.
 For starters, this is one of your new user’s first impressions of your brand.
 It can help build trust and give new subscribers a preview of what they will be expecting in the future.
-Imagine receiving a welcome email that provided valuable information, made you laugh, or previewed what you’ll be getting going forward, in the future you are more likely to look for these emails and interact with them.
-Additionally, a welcome email typically has the highest open and engagement rates of any other email, if sent shorty after an signup or engagement.
+Imagine receiving a welcome email that provided valuable information, made you laugh or previewed what you’ll be getting going forward.
+In the future, you are more likely to look for these emails and interact with them.
+Additionally, a welcome email typically has the highest open and engagement rates of any other email, if sent shorty after a signup or engagement.
 This leads to higher deliverability in the future and a great opportunity to get across a message you know the subscriber will see.
 Overall, when sending a welcome email be sure to send it quickly, show your brand’s personality and provide the user with information they may find useful.

 Although a welcome email is a trigger email, there are many other types of trigger emails.
 Most trigger emails are further along the customer journey and, according to the DMA (Data and Marketing Association), have over four times the amount of clicks as a usual campaign.
-This is because a trigger email is sent after a type of event and is relevant to the event that was completed; thus, an action is more likely.
-Types of trigger emails include content the subscriber requested from a form submission, a reminder of something they added to their cart and then abandoned, a date-based email letting them know they have a renewal coming up soon, or many other types actions or inactions.
-These types of emails are intended to get a relevant message to users at the right time and, with marketing automation, can be done much easier.
+That's because a trigger email is sent after a type of event and is relevant to the event that was completed; thus, an action is more likely.
+Types of trigger emails include content the subscriber requested from a form submission, a reminder of something they added to their cart and then abandoned, a date-based email letting them know they have a renewal coming up soon, etc. These types of emails are intended to get a relevant message to users at the right time and, with marketing automation, can be done much easier.
 With these emails, marketers have a great opportunity to use data, to personalize the message and to drive a response, whether a purchase, event sign-up or just trying to get a message across.